mulesoft-consulting/Streaming-Data-Demo/README.md

 # Streaming-Data-Demo

 This demo will show how mule apps can utilize streaming to process large files that may exceed allocated heap memory.
-The demo takes a large xml file of students from an input folder and breaks out information about each student individually to an output folder.
+The demo takes a large json or xml file of students from an input folder and breaks out information about each student individually to an output folder.

 Streaming Documentation: